 In 1966 he co-founded the U of T’s graduate center for the Study of Drama.

 Davies’ best-known work is the Deptford Trilogy of Fifth Business (1970), The Manticore (1972) and World of Wonders (1975).
 Setting his novels in semi-rural Ontario, Davies uses biting satire in order to critique what he saw as a narrow-minded and emotionally repressed community.
 His childhood town Thamesville, Ontario, is fictionalized as the town of Deptford, Ontario.

 Davies died in Orangeville, Ontario in 1995.
 CBC covered his funeral live, and featured elegies by Margaret Atwood and Timothy Findley, among many others.

 Davies‘ ashes were scattered in the garden of Windhover, his 100-acre rural property in the Caledon Hills near Orangeville, Ontario.

 His work has been translated into 17 languages.

 Contemporary Canadian Writers: A conversation with Robertson Davies.
 February 2, 1971.
 University of Toronto Archives

-The story of Renfrew, Ontario, starts with the Bonnechere river.
-The first European settlers to this area followed the river from its mouth at the Ottawa.
-In the early days Renfrew was called Horton.
+The story of Renfrew, Ontario, starts with the Bonnechere River.
+The first European settlers in this area followed the river from its mouth at the Ottawa.
+In the early days, Renfrew was called Horton.

 The town was named after Renfrewshire, Scotland, in approximately 1848.